tsolomko/SWCompression/README.md

 These commands fetch example archives and other files which are used for testing.
 These files are stored in a [separate repository](https://github.com/tsolomko/SWCompression-Test-Files).
-Git LFS is used for storing them which is the reason for having them in the separate repository, since Swift Package Manager have some problems with Git LFS-enabled repositories.
-(it requires installing git-lfs _locally_ with `--skip-smudge` option to solve these problems).
+Git LFS is used for storing them which is the reason for having them in the separate repository, since Swift Package Manager have some problems with Git LFS-enabled repositories (it requires installing git-lfs _locally_ with `--skip-smudge` option to solve these problems).

-## Why
+## Why?

 First of all, existing solutions for work with compression, archives and containers have some problems.
-They might not support some particular compression algorithms or archive formats and they all have different APIs, which sometimes can be slightly "unfriendly" to use.
+They might not support some particular compression algorithms or archive formats and they all have different APIs, which sometimes can be slightly "unfriendly" to users.
 This project attempts to provide missing (and sometimes existing) functionality through unified API, which is easy to use and remember.